openhab/openhab-addons/bundles/org.openhab.binding.freeboxos/README.md

 <<<<<<< Upstream, based on origin/main
 # FreeboxOS Binding

+Free is a French telecom operator providing advanced equipments to manage your broadband access.

 This binding integrates the [Freebox Revolution](https://www.free.fr/freebox/freebox-revolution/) and [Freebox Delta](https://www.free.fr/freebox/freebox-delta/) to your openHAB installation.

 The server can be connected to Free infrastructures either by xDSL or fiber optic.

+This binding provides metrics about your network bridge/router and attached devices (wifi repeaters, TV boxes ...).
+It also provides home automation capabilities when appropriate dongle has been inserted in the server.

+IliadBox, italian version of the Freebox Pop are also compatible.

 ## Supported Things

 This binding supports the following thing types:

+<<<<<<< Upstream, based on origin/main
 <<<<<<< Upstream, based on origin/main
 <<<<<<< Upstream, based on origin/main
 | Thing             | Thing Type | Description                                          |